spoonapps/docs/doc/examples/dotNet/build_dotNet_img.md

 #### Build the Image

+For this project, we'll need .NET 4.0.
+The Spoonium team has published a suite of .NET images in the **spoonbrew** user account.
+To pull the .NET 4 image, run the following command:

+	C:\Users\SpoonUser>spoon pull spoonbrew/dotNet:4.0

 To build the image, we'll construct a Spoon script.
 The script should take the compiled Server executable, along with any DLLs, copy them into a new container, and build an image from this container.
+Below is the **spoon.me** file for the example project used in this tutorial.

 Begin by creating an empty text file named **spoon.me** in the project's root directory.

-All valid build scripts must start with the base image to be used.
-In this case, we'll use the `spoonbrew/dotNet:4.0` image.

-	from spoonbrew/dotNet:4.0
+	#should use the relevant version of .NET
+	FROM spoonbrew/dotNet:4.0.3

-We're going to create a new folder in the container for the server's files.
-We'll put this in a new **C:\server** folder.
+	#make a new directory in the container for build outputs
 	cmd mkdir C:\server

-Now for a little Spoon trickery!
-In the near-future, we'll copy files into this newly-created folder.
-Environment variables are expanded within the VM so we'll capture a reference to the project's root directory before we change the working directory.

-	env projectroot %CD%

-Before copying the files to the **C:\server** directory, we'll change the working directory in the container.

-	workdir C:\server

-Now, copy the files from the **bin\Release** folder of the solution into the container.
-To copy the contents of one directory to another, we'll use Windows' `robocopy` utility.
+	#copy files from build output

-	cmd robocopy %projectroot%\OwinHelloWorld\bin\Release %CD%
+	cmd robocopy %CD%\bin\Release C:\server

-Lastly, set the startup file for the image to the Server executable.
-For this project, that is OwinHelloWorld.exe
+	#set the startup file for the image to the executable
 	boot file %CD%\OwinHelloWorld.exe

-That's it!
-You should now have a functioning build script in the root directory of the project.

-See the bottom of this tutorial for a copy of the above-created script.

 #### Integrate with MSBuild